HaqueMannan/Node.JS_Express_MongoDB_DevToDeployment/Readme.txt

 $: npm install --save express-session                                         (Used to create user sessions for the express web server to store the user state)
 $: npm install --save connect-flash                                            (Used for flash messaging)
 $: npm install --save bcryptjs                                                (Used for encrypting/hashing data.
 There are two npm packages bcrypt and bcryptjs.
 The latter is the simpler implementation)
+$: npm install --save passport                                                (Used as an authentication middleware for Node.js)
+$: npm install --save passport-local                                          (Used as an local authentication strategy used with the passport module)

 Important Info:
 Use control + c keys on your keyboard to exit execution.
 Used to end the web-server code running continuously.